Dorm room decor can get expensive quick! How about making 5 easy projects from 1 shower curtain?

 Let’s get started, shall we…

-The first item I cut out of the shower curtain was the bed scarf.
+I cut out of the shower curtain was the bed scarf.
 I used the bottom of the shower curtain as my bed scarf- I measured out 20 inches and made my cut.
 So my Bed Scarf at this point is 20x 72.
 I finished off the edge by slightly turning in the edge and sewing- if you have a serger- use it.
 I then made a 3 inch hem which matched the factory hem of the shower curtain.

-The second item I cut was the 15×15 pillow.
+I cut was the 15×15 pillow.
 My insert was actually 16×16 and I bought it at Walmart.
 The difference between making the bed scarf and a pillow- I had to cut lining for the pillow.
 The shower curtain was a bit sheer to stand on its own.
 I grabbed leftover plain off-white fabric.
 I cut a total of four 15.5 x 15.5 inch squares.
 I sewed the print fabric to the plain fabric to create two 15.5 x 15.5 inch squares.
 Next step is to sew the two squares together – leaving the bottom open to insert the pillow form.
 Once I inserted the pillow form I folded the raw edges in and pinned the seam closed.
 Final step… sew the bottom opening shut.

-The third item I cut was the curtain tie back.
+I cut was the curtain tie back.
 I cut a piece of fabric which measured 6 x 24 inches.
 Again, I made a backing out of the plain fabric for the tie back.

-The fourth item I created was the Window Valance.
+I created was the Window Valance.
 I measured from the top of the shower curtain down this time.
 I wanted to keep the area where shower hooks would normally go.
 I measured and cut a piece that measured 22 x 72 inches.
 I did not line the valance because I wanted to keep the sheer feeling.
 I sewed a two inch hem in the bottom and that was it!

-The fifth item I created was a deskchair or table scarf.
+I created was a deskchair or table scarf.
 Ok, I will be honest… I do not have a measurement for this item.
 It was the last of the fabric and I just put a hem in it.
 By the time I created this- it was midnight and I was in an almost zombie state.
 I KNOW you have been there… We used it on a little table to bring that wonderful pattern to the opposite side of the room.

 There you have it- 5 projects out of 1 shower curtain (find it here)!
 5 dorm room projects for $29.99!